 Music can make you feel happy or thoughtful.
-It can suggest a picture or tell a story - like a dog walking or a
+It can suggest a picture or tell a story - like a dog walking or a bee in flight.

 You can choose how to want to listen to the orchestra.
 You might just enjoy being in the audience as you listen to the orchestra with your classmates and friend.